VSaiKiran93/VSaiKiran93/README.md

-### Hi there, I'm Venkata Sai Kiran👋, People usually go with Kiran!
+### Hi there, I'm Venkata Sai Kiran👋, people usually go with Kiran!

 I am a CS graduate student at Texas Tech University.
 I enjoy learning new things everyday.
 I love cooking which actually reminds me of algorithms going in same way.